 Top five things that help with anxiety

-Mindfulness – We’ve interviewed mindfulness expert Vidyamala Burch who explains how it can really help with hot flushes, memory loss anxiety and to cope with any unwanted experience.
+Mindfulness – We’ve interviewed mindfulness expert Vidyamala Burch who explains how it can really help with hot flushes, memory loss anxiety and coping with any unwanted experience.

-Cognitive behaviour therapy (CBT) – Stella offers a CBT programme designed to help with menopause symptoms.
-Sign up to the waiting list and discover how reframing your thoughts can shift your mindset remarkably.
+Cognitive behaviour therapy (CBT) – CBT can help you reframe your thoughts and can shift your mindset remarkably.

 Simple exercise – Get outside for a walk or cycle as fresh air and being in nature are great mood enhancers.
 Swimming, dancing, yoga and strength training also help.
 Keep focused on the activity and the released endorphins help prevent anxiety from getting a stranglehold on your mind.

 Getting good quality sleep – Make sure you are getting plenty of sleep and overhaul your bedtime routine.
 Put down your mobile and switch off the TV – try reading instead.
 Avoid going to bed when you are either too full or too hungry.
 Cut down on caffeine and avoid alcohol for the best chance of decent sleep.